SentryEnterprises/sentry-mobile-sentrycardenroll-ios/README.md

     4. Enter the desired enroll code in the `Sentry Enroll Settings` box.

 The enroll code MUST be 4-6 characters in length.
 Less than four (4) characters causes the app to throw an error.
 Any characters after the 6th are ignored.

+### JCShell Scripts
+This repository includes an optional script for installing the IDEX Enroll applet onto a Sentry card.
+For most developers, this is not necessary because the applet comes pre-installed.

+This script is meant for use with the JCShell available from NXP.

+The installEnroll.jcsh script file (in the Scripts directory) will reset the SentryCard and install the Enroll applet.
+The script expects the 'com.idex.enroll.cap' applet to be located at the path <current directory>/cap/com.idex.enroll.cap.

 ## License
 MIT